Trans4mational Therapy Centre Code Of Ethics (adopted from APHP)

 - Be aware of their own limitations and experience and whenever appropriate, be prepared to refer a client on to another more suitable practitioner (whether or not that practitioner be a member of The Association) who might reasonably be expected to offer suitable treatment.

-- Ensure as far as possible that wherever an aspect of the client's condition is either known or suspected to be beyond their area of expertise, the client be advised to seek medical or other appropriate advice.
+- Ensure as far as possible that wherever an aspect of the client's condition is either known or suspected to be beyond their area of expertise, the client is advised to seek medical or other appropriate advice.

 - Always obtain written permission from the client (or client's parents/guardians if appropriate) before recording client sessions by any method other than written notes.